code-warrior/git-workshop/git-workshop.md

 ---

+## Discarding Changes; Resetting a File

+Use `git checkout <filename>` to discard all changes to a file and revert back to the state of the file at the last commit.

+---

 ## Storing Changes but Not Committing Them

 You may find yourself in a situation where your changes aren’t ready to be committed, but shouldn’t be discarded, either.
 Enter `git stash`.
 This command will store your changes for later retrieval.
 You can reclaim your changes with `git stash pop`, which deletes the changes from the stash’s cache, or `git stash apply`, which keeps the changes in the cache.